ibm-cloud-docs/vpc/lb-faqs.md

 {: #horizontally-scalable}
 {: faq}

 Yes.
-The application load balancer automatically adjusts its capacity based on the load.
+The {{site.data.keyword.alb_full}} automatically adjusts its capacity based on the load.
 When horizontal scaling takes place, the number of IP addresses associated with the application load balancer's DNS changes.

 ## What should I do if I'm using ACLs on the subnets that are used to deploy the application load balancer?
 {: #using-acls-on-subnets}